isaaccarrington/LearnPlatformEngineering/README.md

 - Observability
 - Monitoring and Alerting

-## Step 1 - Becoming competent in a programming language
+## Step 1 - Start learning a programming language

 ### Why
 Here is why you should invest in this skill and why it isn't necessarily the programming language